TritonDataCenter/sdc-papi/docs/index.md

-# Packages
+# HTTP Endpoints

-The Package API's HTTP endpoints let us fetch and modify information about the packages in an SDC installation.
+The Package API's HTTP endpoints let us fetch and modify information about the packages in an Triton installation.
 PAPI acts as an HTTP interface to package data stored in Moray.